+TRANSPORTATION NETWORK

+COMPANIES HAVE AN

+INCREASINGLY VISIBLE

+PRESENCE ON

+SAN FRANCISCO'S STREETS

-TNCS HAVE AN INCREASINGLY VISIBLE PRESENCE ON SAN FEANCISCO'S STREETS Transportation Network Companies such as Uber and Lyft, also known as ride-hailing or ride-sourcing companies, have an increasingly visible presence on San Francisco streets.
+Transportation Network Companies such as Uber and Lyft, also known as ride-hailing or ride-sourcing companies, have an increasingly visible presence on San Francisco streets.
 However, there has been little objective information to help the public and policy-makers understand the impact these services are having on our city.
 The Transportation Authority, through a research partnership with Northeastern University, obtained and analyzed a large set of ride-hail location data.
 Using this data, along with additional data collection, the Transportation Authority and the SFMTA are creating a series of reports that will answer key questions about ride-hail activity.

 The first report, TNCs Today, described the current characteristics of ridehail companies in San Francisco, including the number, location, and timing of trips.
 Published in June 2017, the report estimated that on a typical weekday, Transportation Network Companies make more than 170,000 vehicle trips within San Francisco.
 These trips are concentrated in downtown San Francisco and South of Market neighborhoods, and are estimated to generate approximately 570,000 vehicle miles traveled on a typical weekday.
 A second report, TNC Regulatory Landscape, provides an overview of existing state and local ride-hail regulatory frameworks across the country and within California.
-Additionally, the report provides a comparison of San Francisco's regulations to other major cities in the United States.
-Future reports will address additional topics in depth, including the effects of Transportation Network Companies on roadway congestion, public transit operations and ridership, disabled access, safety, and equity.
+Additionally, the report including the effects of Transportation Network Companies on roadway congestion, public transit operations and ridership, disabled access, safety, and equity.

-▲ The Transportation Authority led a firstof-its-kind report that described characteristics of Transportation Network Company activity in San Francisco.
+▲ The Transportation Authority led a firstof-its-kind report that described characteristics of Transportation Network Company activity in San Francisco. provides a comparison of San Francisco's regulations to other major cities in the United States.
+Future reports will address additional topics in depth,